AIAnytime/sonucr7/README.md

 I love to dig into challenging problems and solve them with modern technology.
 As an entrepreneur, I excel at the execution of big ideas with given constraints.

+I am currently working at Capgemini, Hyderabad as a Lead Data Scientist.
 Prior to that, I have worked with a couple of startups full-time and helped few early-stage startups to build POC (Sports Analytics, Safety, and Surveillance solution, Agriculture platform, etc) as a community member.

 Reach out if you want to talk to me about **emerging tech, solving real-world problems, or football.**